2listic/2listic.github.io/src/data/blog/platform_poc.md

     allowfullscreen>
 </iframe>

-Using the [No-code/Low-code approach](/blog/no-code_low-code_dealii-x), a computational graph structuring our digital replica is easily created.
-Nodes can be dropped, connected and tweaked to customize the simulation or create new graphs, which can then be saved, loaded and shared among users collaborating on the same project.
+Leveraging a [No-code/Low-code approach](/blog/no-code_low-code_dealii-x), Coral enables you to construct computational graphs that structure your digital replica through an intuitive **visual interface**.
+Simply drag and drop nodes, connect them to define relationships, and adjust parameters to customize your simulation.
+These graphs can be saved, loaded, and shared seamlessly with team members, fostering true collaborative engineering.

-When the graph is ready, the user can choose the location where the simulation will actually run.
-This is because the resources needed can rapidly become very large: in the case of the [dealii-X project](/blog/dualistic-dealiix-partner/), High Performance Computing (HPC) clusters are used, but nothing prevents using a local machine or a cloud instance.
+Once your computational graph is ready, Coral gives you the flexibility to choose **where your simulation runs**.
+Since computational requirements can scale dramatically—particularly for complex finite element analyses—you're not limited to your local machine.
+For instance, in the [dealii-X project](/blog/dualistic-dealiix-partner/), we leverage High Performance Computing (HPC) clusters for large-scale simulations, though local workstations and cloud instances are equally supported.

-Now is when Coral Orchestrate takes action, managing the available resources by queueing the different calculations and saving the results in the appropriate location.
-It also returns to the graphical interface the status of the computation, providing useful information to the user.
+This is where **Coral Orchestrate** takes action.
+Acting as an intelligent job scheduler, it manages computational resources by efficiently queueing simulations and storing results in designated locations.
+Throughout the process, it provides real-time status updates to the user interface, keeping you informed about your simulation's progress.

-Under the hood, Coral Simulate translates the graph into a set of classes, methods and functions to be compiled and executed using parallel computing.
-In this case, the FEM dealii library is used to provide results with high fidelity.
+Behind the intuitive interface, **Coral Simulate** performs the heavy lifting.
+It translates your visual computational graph into optimized code that compiles and executes using parallel computing paradigms.
+In this specific case it integrates with the [deal.II](https://dealii.org) finite element library, in order to provide high-fidelity results that meet demanding engineering standards.

-Finally, Coral Visualize provides a powerful way to visualize the results.
+Finally, **Coral Visualize** transforms raw simulation data into actionable insights through powerful visualization capabilities, allowing you to explore and understand your results comprehensively.